TiredWithJoy/RBXTurnBased/README.md

 For more help, check out [the Rojo documentation](https://rojo.space/docs).

-All scripts are coding by TiredWithJoygit remote add origin https://github.com/TiredWithJoy/RBXTurnBased.git
+All scripts are coded by TiredWithJoy